unrealnerd/unrealnerd.github.io/_posts/2020-11-24-cobra-go-cli.md

 }
 ```

 If you observe there is a method called [init](https://golang.org/doc/effective_go.html#init) this method is called as soon it is tried to access.
-Here is a nice explaination from [stackoverflow answer](https://stackoverflow.com/a/49831018/713149).
+Here is a nice explanation from [stackoverflow answer](https://stackoverflow.com/a/49831018/713149).

 ```yaml